Empire of Brazil: European immigration

 Prior to 1808, the Portuguese were the only European people to settle Brazil in significant numbers.
 Although Italians, British, Germans and Spanish had previously immigrated to Brazil, they had only done so as a small number of individuals or in very small groups.
 These earliest non-Portuguese settlers did not have a significant impact on the culture of Portugal's Brazilian colony.
 The situation changed after 1808 when King John VI began to encourage immigration from European countries outside Portugal.

-The first to arrive in numbers were the Swiss, of whom some 2,000 settled in Rio de Janeiro province during 1818.
+The first to arrive in numbers were the Swiss, of whom some 2,000 settled in Rio de Janeiro province (the southeast) during 1818.
 They were followed by Germans and Irish, who immigrated to Brazil in the 1820s.
 German settlers gravitated mostly to the southern provinces, where the environment was more like their homeland.
 In the 1830s, due to the instability of the Regency, European immigration ground to a halt, only recovering after Pedro II took the reins of government and the country entered a period of peace and prosperity.
 Farmers in the southeast, enriched by lucrative coffee exports, created the "partnership system" (a form of indentured servitude) to attract immigrants.
 The scheme endured until the end of the 1850s, when the system collapsed and was abandoned.
 The failure was rooted in the large debts European settlers incurred to subsidize their travel and settlement expenses, leaving them as virtual slaves to their employers.
 Immigration suffered another decline during the Paraguayan War, which lasted from 1864 to 1870.